Samsung ME18H704SFS Door Switch Replacement: Complete Repair Guide

 Locating the High-Voltage Capacitor

 On the ME18H704SFS, the high-voltage capacitor is located on the right side of the unit, mounted on a bracket near the high-voltage transformer.
-It’s a cylindrical component approximately 2 inches in diameter and 3-4 inches tall.
-The capacitor terminals are at the top of the unit and are typically labeled with polarity markings.
+It’s a cylindrical component approximately 2 inches in diameter and 3-4 inches tall, with the terminals typically labeled with polarity markings.

 Discharge Steps

-After completing capacitor discharge, the ME18H704SFS is safe to work on.
-However, remain cautious around high-voltage components and do not touch capacitor terminals or transformer connections.
+After completing the capacitor discharge, the ME18H704SFS is now safe to work on.
+However, remain cautious around high-voltage components and avoid touching capacitor terminals or transformer connections.

 Locating the 3 Door Switches on the ME18H704SFS